Scanning barcode on the parcel

 Before contacting anyone, the first thing to do is make sure that you gave the correct address to the sender or seller.:

 If you gave the sender or merchant the wrong address, follow these steps for how to reroute a package.
 Remember that each delivery company has different procedures, so make sure you follow instructions carefully.
-For instance, the way Amazon handles a missing or stolen Amazon package may be very different from the way FedEx handles a missing or stolen FedEx package.
+For instance, the way Amazon handles a missing or stolen package may differ from the way FedEx handles one.

 If you provided the sender or merchant with the correct address, follow the steps below to seek a resolution to the problem: